-4.23.
-New standards, interpretations and amendments thereto published and approved by the European Union but not yet effective and not yet applied by the Bank
+3.24.
+New standards, interpretations and amendments thereto published and approved by the European Union but not yet effective and not yet applied by the Group.

-IFRS Amendment Date of entry into force in the EU / approval by the EU Effect on the Bank IFRS 17 Insurance Contracts, with subsequent amendments to IFRS 17 IFRS 17 defines a new approach to the recognition, measurement, presentation and disclosure of insurance contracts.
+IFRS Amendment Date of entry into force in the EU / approval by the EU Impact on the Group IFRS 17 Insurance Contracts , with subsequent amendments to IFRS 17 IFRS 17 defines a new approach to the recognition, measurement, presentation and disclosure of insurance contracts.
 The main objective of IFRS 17 is to ensure guarantee transparency and comparability of insurers' financial statements.
 To this end, the entity will disclose a range of quantitative and qualitative information to enable users of the financial statements to assess the impact of insurance contracts on the entity's financial position, financial performance and cash flows.
 IFRS 17 introduces a number of significant changes to the existing requirements of IFRS 4, including with resect to: the levels of aggregation on which calculations are made, the method of valuation of insurance liabilities, recognition of profit or loss over time, recognition of reinsurance, separation of the investment component, the presentation of individual items of the statement of financial position and the statement of profit or loss of reporting entities, including separate presentation of insurance income, costs of insurance services, and finance income or costs.
 January 1st 2016 / November 19th 2021 The amendment will have no material effect on the financial statements.
 Amendments to IFRS 17 Insurance Contracts - Application of IFRS 17 and IFRS 9 The amendments apply to comparative data when applying IFRS 17 and IFRS 9 for the first time.
 January 1st 2023 / September 8th 2022 The amendment will have no material effect on the financial statements.
 Amendments to IAS 1 Presentation of Financial Statements - Disclosures of Material Accounting Policies The amendments clarify the scope of disclosure of material accounting policies.
 According to the amendments, only accounting policies that have a material impact on the information in the financial statements should be disclosed.
 January 1st 2023 / March 2nd 2022 The amendment will have no material effect on the financial statements.
 Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors The amendments clarified the definition of accounting estimates as monetary amounts recognised in the financial statements that are subject to measurement uncertainty.
-The introduction of the definition of accounting estimates and other amendments to IAS 8 were intended to help entities distinguish between changes in accounting policies and changes in accounting estimates. - The amendment will have no material effect on the financial statements.
-Amendments to IAS 12 Income Taxes - Deferred Tax on Assets The amendments clarify the accounting for deferred taxes on transactions in which companies recognise both an asset and a liability, possibly resulting in taxable January 1st 2023 / August 11th 2022 The amendment will have no material effect on and Liabilities from a and deductible temporary differences simultaneously. the financial Single Transaction This includes transactions such as leases or decommissioning liabilities. statements.
+The introduction of the definition of accounting estimates and other amendments to IAS 8 were intended to help entities distinguish between changes in accounting policies and changes in accounting estimates.
+January 1st 2023 / March 2nd 2022 The amendment will have no material effect on the financial statements.

+Amendments to IAS 12 Income Taxes - Deferred Tax on Assets and Liabilities from a Single Transaction

+The amendments clarify the accounting for deferred taxes on transactions in which companies recognise both an asset and a liability, possibly resulting in taxable and deductible temporary differences simultaneously.
+This includes transactions such as leases or / August 11th 2023 decommissioning liabilities.

 Entities are required to recognize deferred tax related to such transactions (the exclusion from recognizing deferred tax is not applicable).